What Are Prenatal Vitamins and Why Are They Essential?

 The American College of Obstetricians and Gynecologists (ACOG) recommends comprehensive prenatal supplementation beginning before conception and continuing through lactation.
 Folic acid is the priority — the landmark MRC Vitamin Study established that 4 mg of folic acid reduced neural tube defect recurrence by 72%.
 For women without a prior NTD-affected pregnancy, 600-800 mcg daily is recommended.
 Methylfolate (5-MTHF) is an alternative for women with MTHFR gene variants who may have difficulty metabolizing folic acid.

 Iron requirements double during pregnancy (from 18 mg to 27 mg daily) to support expanded maternal blood volume, placental development, and fetal growth.
 Iron deficiency anemia in pregnancy is associated with preterm birth, low birth weight, and postpartum depression.
 ACOG recommends screening all pregnant women for anemia at the first prenatal visit and again in the third trimester.
-Women with iron deficiency should take therapeutic doses of 60-120 mg elemental iron daily under medical supervision.

 The MRC Vitamin Study established that folic acid reduced neural tube defect recurrence by 72%